abdullah-saud/AsanaIntegration/readme.md

 🧪 Run the App

-npm start
+npm run dev

-Visit http://localhost:3000/asana/getRedirectUrl in your browser to begin the OAuth2 flow.
+Visit http://localhost:3008/asana/getRedirectUrl in your browser to begin the OAuth2 flow.

 📦 Directory Structure